hasthuka/UoM_MapReduce-vs-Spark/README.md

 12. Then create a bucket for the dataset that we are planning to analyse
 13. Once upload copy the data location.
 <img width="945" alt="3  S3 Folder" src="https://user-images.githubusercontent.com/60679528/222948409-380549e2-d6d2-485b-b228-1956b51141b0.PNG">
+14. Run the Script accordingly.

+For Hive start typing Hive in the EMR console.

+MapReduce/Hive SQL.sql

+for Spark start typing Pyspark in the EMR console.

+Spark/Spark SQL.sql